 Tradescantia zebrina.
-Note: We have opted to keep its common name, 'Wandering Jew', in order for those who are searching this plant and may not know about the name's history.
+Note: We have opted to keep its common name, 'Wandering Jew', in order for those who are searching care tips on this plant and may not know about the name's history.
 We do not condone anti-Semitic attitudes and hope this causes no offence to anyone; if you would like to contact us on this, please feel free to send a message via the 'Contact Me' section!

 To avoid elongated and leggy growth, be sure to provide a bright, indirect light away from excessively dark locations.
 Not only will the reduced rates of natural lighting cause an increased chance of root rot, but the loss of variegations (foliar patterns) dramatically increases.